 U321 MPV gets an all-black dash and new steering design; touchscreen system borrowed from XUV500.

-Mahindra is readying the U321 MPV for launch in the coming months.
-While images of the MPV's exterior have been circulated on the internet earlier, we've just got our hands on a set of images that, for the first time, partially reveal the new Mahindra U321's interior.
+The Mahindra U321 MPV is all set to hit Indian showrooms in the coming months.
+While images of the MPV's exterior have been circulated on the internet earlier, a new set of images now reveal the new Mahindra U321's interior.

 Also, the MPV seems to be in the final stages of testing as the exterior features the production-spec grille, front and rear bumpers alloy wheels, four wheel disc brakes, front fog lamps with LED daytime running lamps and projector head and large tail-lamps with LED inserts.
 Expect higher trims of the U321 MPV to come with five spoke 16-inch alloy wheels shod with chunky Apollo Apterra tyres.